LangsterGA/test/README.md

 ![GoData](/images/RawCSVs.PNG)

-Four SITREP summary tables with multiple fields to create many maps.
+Four SITREP summary tables with 16 calculated fields, each of which could be used to create separate maps.

 ![GoData](/images/SummaryCSVs.PNG)

 Four feature classes in the file geodatabase provided by user.
-The feature classes include all of the summary data.
+The feature classes include all of the associated summary data.

 ![GoData](/images/FGDB.PNG)